Georgia Southern University

 Georgia Southern University (informally known as Southern or Georgia Southern) is a public research university in the U.S. state of Georgia.
-The largest campus is in Statesboro, with additional campuses in Savannah (Armstrong Campus) and Hinesville (Liberty Campus).
+The flagship campus is in Statesboro, with additional campuses in Savannah (Armstrong Campus), Swainsboro (East Georgia Campus), and Hinesville (Liberty Campus).
 Founded in 1906, Georgia Southern is the fifth-largest institution in the University System of Georgia.

-The university offers over 140 different academic majors at the bachelor's, master's, and doctoral levels.
-The university had an enrollment of approximately 26,000 students in 2023.
+The university offers over 150 different academic majors at the bachelor's, master's, and doctoral levels.
+The university had an enrollment of approximately 30,000 students in 2026.
 Georgia Southern is classified among "R2: Doctoral Universities – High research activity" and a "comprehensive" university by the University System of Georgia.

 Georgia Southern University's intercollegiate sports teams, known as the "Eagles", compete in the Sun Belt Conference.